Srujana-Vaddi/FUTURE_ML_01/README.md

 ## Random Forest Regressor

-Random Forest is a Machine Learning algorithm that uses multiple decision trees together to improve prediction accuracy.
+Random Forest is a machine learning algorithm that uses many decision trees to make better predictions.
+Each tree looks at different random

-It learns patterns from historical sales data and predicts future sales values.
+parts of the data and their results are combined by voting for classification or averaging for regression which makes it as ensemble learning

+technique.
+This helps in improving accuracy and reducing errors.

 # Project Workflow